-General practitioners (GPs) have knowledge of a broad range of illnesses, and treat patients of all ages.
+General practitioners (GPs) have knowledge of a broad range of illnesses, and diagnose and treat patients of all ages.

 Typical responsibilities include:

 - patient consultations at home and within the surgery

 - Monitoring patients’ conditions and wellbeing

 - clinical examinations

 - minor surgery

 - carrying out tests to diagnose (eg urine sample testing)